 - You want to edit the default container resource limit.

-- From the Global view, open the cluster containing the project to which you want to edit the container default resource limit.
+- On the Clusters page, go to the cluster where you want to edit the default resource limit and click Explore.

 - Find the project that you want to edit the container default resource limit.
-From that project, select ⋮ > Edit.
+From that project, select ⋮ > Edit Config.